 A Better Alternative

 Even if you don’t have a particular podcast in your music player, works with Google Play Music, for now, Google will find and play it.
-The problem is that Google Home will play the latest podcast by default so you will have to use the previous command to go back to the one you want to listen.
-It will not begin with the first podcast in the list but the latest one.
+The problem is that Google Home will play the latest podcast by default so you will have to use the previous command to go back to the one you want to listen to.
+It will not begin with the first podcast on the list but the latest one.

 There is a solution though.
 Google Home can also be used as a Bluetooth speaker.
 Just ask Google Home to turn on Bluetooth and make it discoverable.
 Connect your mobile and use your favorite app to listen and manage podcasts.
 You can also use Google Assistant.
 This will give you more control over your podcasts.